George Fernandes: Emergency era and union ministry

-The reigning Prime Minister of India, Indira Gandhi, declared a state of emergency on 25 June 1975 due to internal political disturbances.
+The reigning Prime Minister of India, Indira Gandhi, induced the president to declare a state of emergency on 25 June 1975 due to internal political disturbances.
 Accordingly, all fundamental rights enjoyed in the Indian Constitution were suspended.
 Political dissidents, newspaper reporters, opposition leaders who opposed the emergency were jailed.
-George Fernandes, along with like-minded leaders, opposed what he saw as a blatant misuse of power.

-A day before the emergency George Fernandes had arrived in Berhampur City in Odisha (on 24 June 1975) and was staying at his father-in-law Humayun Kabir's house on Gopalpur-On-Sea beach near Berhampur City, Odisha.
-Humayun Kabir was the education minister in former prime minister Pandit Jawaharlal Nehru's cabinet.
+Fernandes, along with like-minded leaders, opposed what he saw as a blatant misuse of power.
+A day before the emergency Fernandes had arrived in Berhampur City in Odisha (on 24 June 1975) and was staying at his father-in-law Humayun Kabir's house on Gopalpur-On-Sea beach near Berhampur City, Odisha.
+Kabir was the education minister in former prime minister Pandit Jawaharlal Nehru's cabinet.

-George Fernandes' 25 June schedule in Berhampur city was packed.
+Fernandes's 25 June schedule in Berhampur city was packed.
 He attended a meeting of the Berhampur University Employees Association, a meeting with socialist leaders and workers and a gathering of intellectuals in the evening.
-He was scheduled to attend a meeting of the Railways Workers Association of Odisha on 26 June in Berhampur City but before that he hid himself there secretly.
+He was scheduled to attend a meeting of the Railways Workers Association of Odisha on 26 June in Berhampur City, but before that he hid himself there secretly.

 A warrant was issued in Fernandes' name and subsequently he went underground to escape arrest and prosecution.
 When the police failed to capture him, they arrested and tortured his brother, Lawrence Fernandes, to reveal his brother's whereabouts.
-Snehalata Reddy, a chronic asthmatic was arrested for being in touch with George Fernandes and, as she was not given adequate care in the prison, died soon after her release.
+Snehalata Reddy, a chronic asthmatic, was arrested for being in touch with Fernandes and, as she was not given adequate care in the prison, died soon after her release.